The Broward Health Concussion Care Program offers comprehensive services for sports and concussion diagnosis and management including:

-- Expert team of partnering physicians, knowledgeable in diagnosis, treatment and management of concussion injuries including making safe recommendations for academic accommodations and return-to-play decisions.
+- Expert team of physicians knowledgeable in diagnosis, treatment, and management of concussion injuries

 - Educational Programs for Coaches